vuhnger/mini-fs/README.md

 For files:
 Treat each 64-bit entry as two 32-bit values representing a disk block and the extent.
 This would mean reading 32 bits twice to get the block_no and extent for a file.
 We feed the extent size into `allocate_block` to allocate the corresponding number of blocks.
 This would necessitate updating the deleting functions to also free the allocated blocks.
-### save_inodes not writing to MFT
-The MFT is being overwritten, this is verified by implementing a custom hex-dump function that dumps the content of a binary file.
-Upon running the hex-dump after load_inodes is called, the content of the MFT is being updated.

-However, the MFT dump done by the test scripts prints an empty table containing no blocks.